Ayala Malls The 30th: Features

 The four-level mall sits in a 2 ha property located across The Alexandra and between The Renaissance residential condominiums and the Mimaropa regional office of the Department of Education.

 It features four levels with approximately 184 shops, restaurants and services (under Service Avenue).
 Rustan's Supermarket serves as its anchor supermarket.
 A two-level open space / garden called Corte, located outside the mall, became a haven for events.
 The mall has three levels of basement parking.

-The mall features entertainment options such as four cinemas (including two cinemas with reclining seats), a Timezone branch and Mystery Manila, an escape room installation.
+The mall features entertainment options including Timezone branch and Mystery Manila escape room.
+It featured four cinemas, including two equipped with reclining seats, before they were permanently closed in 2025.